Barclays lifts bluebird bio Inc. [BLUE] price estimate. Who else is bullish?

 Sponsored

-bluebird bio, Inc. (NASDAQ: BLUE) today announced that Jason Cole, Chief Strategy and Financial Officer, plans to leave bluebird bio to pursue new career opportunities..

-Over the last 12 months, BLUE stock dropped by -36.81%.
-The one-year bluebird bio Inc. stock forecast points to a potential upside of 0.27.
-The average equity rating for BLUE stock is currently 3.20, trading closer to a bullish pattern in the stock market.
+Management team to host conference call Monday, September 19, at 8:00 a.m.
+ET.

+It opened the trading session at $6.96, the shares rose to $6.97 and dropped to $6.16, the range by which the price of stock traded the whole day.
+The daily chart for BLUE points out that the company has recorded 41.83% gains over the past six months.
+However, it is still -120.91% lower than its most recent low trading price.

-The market cap for the stock reached $561.33 million, with 77.12 million shares outstanding and 76.22 million shares in the current float.
-Compared to the average trading volume of 10.16M shares, BLUE stock reached a trading volume of 7269053 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 8.81M shares, BLUE reached to a volume of 24640756 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about bluebird bio Inc. [BLUE]:

 Barclays have made an estimate for bluebird bio Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on August 05, 2022.
 The new note on the price target was released on August 02, 2022, representing the official price target for bluebird bio Inc. stock.

-bluebird bio Inc. [BLUE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.03.
-With this latest performance, BLUE shares gained by 15.85% in over the last four-week period, additionally plugging by 51.03% over the last 6 months – not to mention a drop of -36.81% in the past year of trading.
+bluebird bio Inc. [BLUE] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -11.20.
+With this latest performance, BLUE shares dropped by -6.49% in over the last four-week period, additionally plugging by 41.83% over the last 6 months – not to mention a drop of -44.23% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and bluebird bio Inc. [BLUE] shares currently have an operating margin of -15322.36 and a Gross Margin at -1000.66. bluebird bio Inc.’s Net Margin is presently recorded at -15364.23.